jbhirwa/Mandelbrot-Fractol-/README.md

 ### Mini Documentary
 https://www.youtube.com/watch?v=56gzV0od6DU

-### Interactive Mandelbrot set, this is also the desired outcome of this project.
+### Interactive Mandelbrot set, this is more or less one the desired outcome of this project.
 https://www.google.com/fbx?fbx=mandelbrot_explorer&hl=en